mgc93/mgc93.github.io/_projects/4_project.md

     </div>
 </div>
 <div class="caption">
-    Figure 4.
-RT fits in (left) lab rejections, (right) lab acceptances.
-Buyers’ median RT (in seconds) as a function of their surplus
+    Figure 3.
+RT fits in A. lab rejections, B. lab acceptances.
+Buyers’ median RT (in seconds) as a function of their surplus.
 </div>

 The DDM also reveals interesting differences between the Hidden and Visible RT conditions.
 While both conditions look superficially similar, a careful examination of RT reveals that buyers were significantly faster to respond in the Visible condition, particularly for rejections (b_visible = -0.32, S.E. = 0.16, p = .045 for acceptances, b_visible = -0.24, S.E. = 0.06, p = <.001 for rejections).

 To compare the conditions with the DDM, we allowed non-decision time, boundary separation, starting point, and the drift-rate function to vary between conditions.
 We observed two noticeable differences between conditions.
-Buyers in the Visible condition exhibited a marginally narrower boundary separation (group posterior differences Visible - Hidden M = -0.443, HDI = [-0.92, 0.097]) and a credibly more negative drift-rate bias (group posterior differences Visible - Hidden M = -0.405, HDI = [-0.673, -0.157]).
+Buyers in the Visible condition exhibited a marginally narrower boundary separation (group posterior differences Visible - Hidden M = -0.443, HDI = \[-0.92, 0.097]) and a credibly more negative drift-rate bias (group posterior differences Visible - Hidden M = -0.405, HDI = \[-0.673, -0.157]).
 In other words, buyers in the visible condition exhibited less response caution (enabling quicker responses), and evaluated offers more negatively, increasing the speed of rejections.

 **eBay DDM**